-- would improve the clarity or presentation of the PPFM without materially affecting its substance; or - is immaterial. - 12.3.2 Changes made in these circumstances will not necessarily be notified to policyholders as described in Sections 12.1 and 12.2 above.
+- 12.3.1 Notwithstanding the above, the Board may amend the PPFM if that change: - is necessary to correct an error or omission in the PPFM; or - would improve the clarity or presentation of the PPFM without materially affecting its substance; or - is immaterial. - 12.3.2 Changes made in these circumstances will not necessarily be notified to policyholders as described in Sections 12.1 and 12.2 above.